madprops/tower-breaker/README.md

 Notice this is a list of strings, separated by commas.
 Say for instance the list is too long for your taste, and you want to break it into rows of 4.

-Then you can do: node tower-breaker.js path-to-input_file 4 path-to-output-file
+Then you can do: node tower-breaker.js path-to-input-file 4 path-to-output-file

 It will turn it into: